basho/yokozuna/docs/CONCEPTS.md

 Analysis is the process of breaking apart (analyzing) text into a stream of tokens.
-Solr allows many different methods of analysis, a fact made important because different field values may represent different types of data.
+Solr allows many different methods of analysis, an important fact because different field values may represent different types of data.
 For data like unique identifiers, dates, and categories you want to index the value verbatim -- it shouldn't be analyzed at all.
 For text like product summaries, or a blog post,